enricllagostera/ponte/process/journal.md

 # Process journal

+## 2023-10-21 Changing Git system

+I'm changing the underlying Git system to isomorphic-git.
+The hope is that it will make the cross-platform packaging and installation more seamless and consistent.
+The potential downgrade is in performance and having a much more limited API to work with.
+Let's see how that goes.

+(...)
+Yeah, it seems that this won't work well in the end.
+It is a bit too limited, particularly in fetching info about remore branches and commits.
+I think I might have to go back to the previous system.

 ## 2023-10-20 Meeting notes

 We had a pretty good discussion over visualizations and the tool.
 Lots of useful insight and observations.